top of page

 In addition, the town of Stavoren fulfilled a traditional role in inaugurating counts of Frisia.
 Already in the year 1101, Count Henry of Nordheim, nicknamed Henry the Fat, together with his wife Gertrude of Brunswick, was inaugurated as count of Frisia (Henstra 2012).
 And from 1292 onward, Stavoren repeatedly acknowledged Hollandic counts as lord of (parts of) Frisia.
 Indeed, the legendary Capital of the Frisian Coasts of which we spoke of earlier.
 In the year 1310, the Sudergo (viz.
 Stavoren) and the Westergo concluded a treaty with Count William III.
 They too inaugurated him at Stavoren that same year.
 When the Frisians noticed that the count violated the terms of the treaty, like raising taxes and appointing administrators, hostilities resumed.
 Afterward, the Westergo even tried to revive the Upstalsboom treaty of the Seven Sealands they had neglected for so long.
 It was in vain.

 During the Second World War, the yearly commemoration of the battle was reinstated on the initiative of the pro-German Fryske Rie fen Saxo-Frisia ‘Frisian council of Saxo-Frisia’, and focused on Frisian identity.
 Later, to cleanse away the bad taste of the recommencement during the war, the Fryske Beweging ‘Frisian movement’ focused the commemoration on the liberation and freedom.
-Go to the Roode Klif on September 26, when the battle is commemorated by a handful of people, and the number of flags from the different Frisian lands seems to exceed the number of attendees.
+Go to the Roode Klif on September 26, when the battle is commemorated by a handful of people, and the number of flags from the different Frisian lands that seem to exceed the number of attendees.

 6. Trade ships from afar arrive

 Stavoren is considered the oldest town with city rights in the Netherlands.
 The town received its city rights in the year 1061 (Vroom 2021).
 Others say it was in the year 1068 (Beemsterboer 2010), which is probably more correct (see further below).
 Understandably, the town itself considers 1061 as the year it formally became a city.
-Regardless the seven years’ difference, the old age gives away it must have been a relevant economic factor in the wider region’s history.
+Regardless the seven years’ difference, the old age gives away Stavoren must have been a relevant economic factor in the wider region’s history.

 Hoort vrienden, hoort, een lied,